WWOS (AM)

-WWOS (810 kHz) is an AM radio station broadcasting a Christian talk and teaching radio format, along with Southern gospel music.
+WWOS (810 kHz) is a daytimer radio station broadcasting a Christian talk and teaching radio format, along with Southern gospel music.
 Licensed to Walterboro, South Carolina, it serves the Charleston metropolitan area.
 The station is currently owned by Grace Baptist Church of Orangeburg.

-Because it shares the same frequency as clear-channel station WGY in Schenectady, New York, WWOS only operates during the daytime hours.
+Because it shares the same frequency as clear-channel station WGY in Schenectady, New York, WWOS is a daytimer station.
+It is required to go off the air at sunset to avoid causing interference.
 The station's programming is heard around the clock on co-owned WWOS-FM 91.9 in St. George, South Carolina.
 WWOS-AM-FM are also simulcast on AM 710 WPOG in St. Matthews, South Carolina.